JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.1.md

 Messer
 - Routing Layer: Layer associated with IP Addresses
 - Layer where frames is broken into smaller pieces to move between different types of networks.

+Meyers
+- MAC Address is good for moving data between local area network.
+- IP Address is good for moving data between internet.
+- Layer 3 looks at the incoming packets' IP addresses and make sure it's going to the right place.
+- Strip away: the Source and Destination IP Address.

 #